care for diabetic foot ulcer

 It’s important to catch and manage foot ulcers early if you have diabetes.
 By checking your feet often and knowing the signs, you can stop these serious problems before they start6.

-Foot ulcer symptoms
+foot ulcer symptoms

 “Foot ulcers are a common complication of diabetes, affecting all individuals with the condition6.”